 Marine Mammal Data Analysis

 This is a desk-based project that will utilise two large datasets obtained by the MBS/DoE.
 Since April 2017 500+ boat encounters with dolphins, seals and whales have been recorded in Jersey’s territorial waters via a smartphone app.
 Since March 2017 the MBS has had CPOD hydrophones located at various points off Jersey’s coast recording and analysing the clicks made by dolphins passing within a kilometre.
 Between the 4 CPOD units in use several hundred encounters have been recorded and require analysing.

-These datasets are ready for analysis This process will require using specialist software to process the data and then to cross-reference the results against environmental and other data.
+These datasets are ready for analysis.
+This process will require using specialist software to process the data and then to cross-reference the results against environmental and other data.
 The objective is to try and understand aspects of the movement and behaviours of local dolphins.
 The project could also look to utilise the last two years of sightings data where over 1000 records have been made in recent years.
 This project would be primarily desk-based but there is scope for shore-based fieldwork and also the possibility of working with partner organisations in France and the UK.

 Seagrass Reproduction